FezaiRoumaissa100/DriveWise/smart-box/README.md

 This folder contains the hardware artifacts for the DriveWise SmartBox (v0).

-## Structure

-- `structure/` — photographs and design documentation of the SmartBox structure
-- `assembly/` — CAD files and assembly models (SolidWorks, STEP formats)

 ## Contents

-### Structure
+### Architecture
-Photos and visual documentation of the SmartBox hardware design and physical layout.
+Photos of the SmartBox hardware design and physical layout v0.

 ### Assembly
 CAD assembly files and component models: